Robin Hood: Barnsdale

 A tradition dating back at least to the end of the 16th century gives Robin Hood's birthplace as Loxley, Sheffield, in South Yorkshire.
 The original ballads set events in the medieval forest of Barnsdale.
-Barnsdale was a wooded area covering an expanse of no more than 30 square miles, ranging six miles from north to south, with the River Went at Wentbridge near Pontefract forming its northern boundary and the villages of Skelbrooke and Hampole forming the southernmost region.
-From east to west the forest extended about five miles, from Askern on the east to Badsworth in the west.
+Barnsdale was a wooded area covering an expanse of no more than 30 sqmi, ranging 6 mifrom north to south, with the River Went at Wentbridge near Pontefract forming its northern boundary and the villages of Skelbrooke and Hampole forming the southernmost region.
+From east to west the forest extended about 5 mi, from Askern on the east to Badsworth in the west.
 During the medieval age Wentbridge was sometimes locally referred to by the name of Barnsdale because it was the predominant settlement in the forest.
-Wentbridge is mentioned in Robin Hood and the Potter, which reads, "Y mete hem bot at Went breg,' syde Lyttyl John".
-And, while Wentbridge is not directly named in A Gest of Robyn Hode, the poem does appear to make a cryptic reference to the locality by depicting a poor knight explaining to Robin Hood that he 'went at a bridge' where there was wrestling'.
+Wentbridge is mentioned in "Robin Hood and the Potter", which reads, Y mete hem bot at Went breg,' syde Lyttyl John".
+And, while Wentbridge is not directly named in A Gest of Robyn Hode, the poem does appear to make a cryptic reference to the locality by depicting a poor knight explaining to Robin Hood that he 'went at a bridge' where there was wrestling.
 A commemorative blue plaque has been placed on the bridge that crosses the River Went by Wakefield City Council.